(NOTE: This post was updated in August 2014!)

 “They are re-airing our episode of Kitchen Nightmares next week, then again 3 more times on cable!”
 Laura posted on the Mama Rita’s Facebook page in 2011.
 “Now all the crazies will start contacting me…..
 Unless you need catering OR you want to invest some $$ to open a restaurant w/me in a good location, Please don’t send me creepy or mean notes…. it was filmed OVER 2 years ago!
 Remember… just cuz it’s called reality TV doesn’t mean it’s reality!”

-Fleming A Taste of Denmark (Miami, Florida): Although this Danish restaurant was a hit with the local senior citizens, it had failed to gain popularity and was sinking fast when Gordon arrived.
+Fleming A Taste of Denmark (Miami, Florida): CLOSED!
+Although this Danish restaurant was a hit with the local senior citizens, it had failed to gain popularity and was sinking fast when Gordon arrived.
 The owners had no clue how to run a Dutch restaurant, as they weren’t even Dutch.
 Gordon had to yank entrees off of customers’ tables after finding dangerous food storage violations in the kitchen.
 Despite Gordon’s drastic changes to the restaurant’s boring menu and decor, the restaurant ended up closing in 2010.
 Some of Fleming’s staff ended up moving over to a local Mediterranean restaurant